Accessing a bucket using Security Token Service

 AccessKeyId

-: Key ID (matches the static key ID).SecretAccessKey
+: Key ID (same as the static key ID).SecretAccessKey

 : Secret key.SessionToken